-- 1. Applicant demonstrates ability to partner with, or leverage the work of, local artists or arts and cultural organizations and local businesses as part of proposed events/projects, particularly organizations that focus on Black, Indigenous and People of Color (BIPOC) communities. - 2.
-Applicant's program encourages diverse populations (e.g., seniors, families with young children, persons with disabilities) to travel to central Washington for the events and ensures universal accessibility for all. - 3.
-Applicant elevates the needs and interests of BIPOC communities through their proposal.
+- 1. Applicant demonstrates ability to partner with, or leverage the support of, local businesses and/or preservation job training programs, particularly those that focus on Black, Indigenous and People of Color (BIPOC) communities. - 2.
+Applicant demonstrates positive impact on the needs and interests of BIPOC communities and low/moderate income homeowners through their proposal.
 Supporting documents related to partnerships or collaboration are encouraged.